Undermyfork scores $400K seed for its diabetes tracking app and US launch – TechCrunch

 Undermyfork, a diabetes tracking app designed to help people with the disease improve “time-in-range” and better manage their condition, has raised $400,000 in seed funding.

-Investment comes from AltaIR Capital and Runa Capital .
+Investment comes from AltaIR Capital, AltaClub, and Runa Capital .
 Undermyfork co-founder Mike Ushakov’s previous company, Metabar (the maker of the browser add-on Sovetnik), was also backed by Runa, before being acquired by Yandex several years ago.

 The Undermyfork app combines meal photos with glucose data coming from a continuous glucose monitor (CGM) device.
 The aim is to let users correlate meals with changes in blood glucose levels.
 Specifically, it focuses on “time-in-range” — the percentage of time that a person spends with their blood glucose levels in a target range, considered the most important metric in modern diabetes management.